ismo-karkkainen/terrain/README.md

 # Examples

-In directory examples, there are two subdirectories.
+Under directory examples, there are subdirectories.
 You need to have installed

     https://github.com/ismo-karkkainen/datalackey
     https://github.com/ismo-karkkainen/datalackeyshell
     https://github.com/ismo-karkkainen/imageio

-In both subdirectories, the example can be run with:
+In the subdirectories, the example can be run by running the run.sh script.

-    datalackey-make tgt -m

-If you want to see how the execution proceeds, add "--follow 2" option to the command.
-The "-m" flag instructs datalackey to use main memory for storage.
+If you want to see how the execution proceeds, arguments to the script are passed to datalackey-make, so for example "--follow 3" will show you the rule names and commands that are executed.

-Both files generate 100000 changes ad render a 1000x1000 height field, using pseudocolor to prepare for output to a TIFF image.
-One varies the radius so that vertical middle of the map has largest possible radius, and the other varies offset magnitude while keeping the radius constant.

 # Building